saikatgayen/RAG_Chat_AI/README.md

-PDF_CHAT_AI (RAG v2 – Embeddings + Semantic Search, Local LLM)
+PDF_CHAT_AI (RAG v2 – Semantic Search with Embeddings, Local LLM)

-A Retrieval-Augmented Generation (RAG) v2 project that allows users to chat with any PDF document using a locally hosted LLM (Ollama + LLaMA3) combined with semantic search via embeddings.
+A Retrieval-Augmented Generation (RAG) v2 project that allows users to chat with any PDF document using a locally hosted LLM (Ollama + LLaMA3) and embedding-based semantic search.

-This version upgrades RAG v1 by replacing keyword-based retrieval with embedding-based semantic similarity, enabling the system to understand paraphrasing, synonyms, and conceptual similarity.
+This version upgrades the previous keyword-based retrieval system by introducing:

+- Sentence-aware chunking

+- Embedding generation using Sentence Transformers

+- Cosine similarity–based semantic retrieval

+The system now retrieves context based on meaning, not just word overlap.

-The project remains CLI-based and learning-focused, designed to clearly demonstrate how modern RAG systems work internally before introducing vector databases or production infrastructure.
+The project remains CLI-based and learning-focused, designed to deeply understand how modern RAG systems work internally before introducing vector databases or production APIs.

-🚀 Project Overview
+ Project Evolution

-The application performs the following pipeline:

-User selects a PDF file at runtime

-Text is extracted from the PDF
+ RAG v0 – Naive Approach

+- The entire PDF was sent to the LLM

+- Inefficient and not scalable

+ RAG v1 – Chunked Keyword Retrieval

-The document is split into overlapping sentence-aware chunks
+- Document split into chunks

-Each chunk is converted into a vector embedding

-For each user question:

-The question is embedded
+- Chunks selected using word overlap scoring

+- Improved token efficiency

+- Limited semantic understanding

+ RAG v2 – Semantic Retrieval (Current Version)

+- Sentence-aware overlapping chunks

+- Embeddings generated using all-MiniLM-L6-v2

-Cosine similarity is computed against all chunk embeddings
+- Cosine similarity for retrieval

-Top-k most semantically relevant chunks are retrieved

-Only those relevant chunks are passed as context to the LLM
+- Top-k semantically relevant chunks sent to LLM

-The LLM answers strictly from the retrieved context

-If the answer is not present in the document, the model is instructed to say:

-"Not found in the document."
+This version reflects a real-world RAG pipeline architecture.

-🧠 What This Version Demonstrates
+What This Version Demonstrates

-This represents RAG v2: Semantic Retrieval with Embeddings.

-You will understand:

-Why keyword matching is limited

-How embeddings represent semantic meaning
+- How do embeddings represent semantic meaning?

+- Why is keyword retrieval insufficient?

-How cosine similarity enables semantic search
+- How does cosine similarity enable semantic search?

-How modern RAG systems retrieve relevant context

-The mathematical foundation behind vector-based retrieval

-This version moves closer to industry-standard RAG architecture.
+- How to build a RAG pipeline from scratch (no frameworks)?

+- How does retrieval grounding improve LLM reliability?

+This is a true embedding-powered RAG system running fully locally.

-🏗️ Architecture Flow
+Architecture Overview

 PDF
  ↓
 Text Extraction (PyPDF)
  ↓
-Sentence-Aware Chunking (with overlap)
+Sentence-Based Chunking (with overlap)
  ↓
-Embedding Generation (SentenceTransformers)
+Embedding Generation (Sentence Transformers)
  ↓
 Store Chunk Embeddings (in memory)
  ↓